askiiart/guilty-devboard-xrd/README.md

 ## Note: DRC errors

-DRC shows ~50 clearance errors due to the Xiao Plus footprint having pads at and past the edge of the board.
+DRC shows ~140 clearance errors due to the Xiao Plus footprint having pads at and past the edge of the board, a couple things in the keep-out zone, and the QR codes overlapping/being too close to other items.
 That's intentional, ignore those.

 ## Schematic